Skip to content

 1. Weather describes the conditions outside.

-2. Whether is used as a conjunction that refers to more than one possibility or alternative.
+2. Whether is a conjunction that refers to more than one possibility or alternative.

 3. Wether is a castrated male sheep and of the three words, wether is the least uncommon.